MargoN113/FixIt/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

+# Backend: Starting a Spring Boot App
+This project uses Spring Boot as the backend.
+Follow these steps to get the backend up and running.

+**Please note that you must have Java 17+ (e.g. OpenJDK) installed.
+If not, here is an instruction:**
 # Connecting to Database
 Before connecting to the database, you need to have PostgreSQL installed on your system.
 Follow the instructions below based on your operating system.